 This basically means you should find a dealer you trust (or a close friend), show up with around US$2,000, and buy something used that’s less than 500 cc.

-Do not buy a basket case from Craigslist/Gumtree, that “cheap” motorcycle for $1000.
+Do not buy for your first motorcycle a basket case from Craigslist/Gumtree, that “cheap” motorcycle for $1000.
 You don’t know what you’re getting.

-The key in the above is buying from a dealer you trust.
+The key in the above is buying from a person you trust.
 There are many motorcycle dealers that will make sure you don’t buy something too powerful as your first motorcycle.
+If it’s a friend, make sure it’s one you really trust — or whose friendship you won’t lose if something goes wrong.
+(For example, if I sold my a bike and something broke right away, I’d pay for the repairs or buy it back.)

 They’ll usher you into something cheap, knowing you’ll learn a lot, and come back — they’ll even give you a good trade-in price.
 If you buy something cheap, you’ll ride more, learn more, and lose less money (you might even break even).